CDCgov/data-exchange-processing-status/pstatus-graphql-ktor/README.md

  - `COUCHBASE_CONNECTION_STRING` - URI of the couchbase database.
  - `COUCHBASE_USERNAME` - Username for the couchbase database.
  - `COUCHBASE_PASSWORD` - Password for the username provided.

-For Mongo DB only, set the following environment variables:
- -`MONGO_CONNECTION_STRING` - URI of the couchbase database.
- - `MONGO_DATABASE_NAME` - Name of the database.
-For example, "ProcessingStatus".

 For report schema loader, set the following environment variables:
 - `REPORT_SCHEMA_LOADER_SYSTEM` - One of these values (s3, blob_storage or file_system)